tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/DataCaching.md

 - a layer of an application requests data
 - the data layer constructs a unique key for a cache entry
 - checks if the cache contains data under that key
-- if there is no data in cache under that key, it retrieves data from the permanent data store, i.e. a database, adds the data in cache under that key, and returns the data
+- if there is no data in cache under that key, it retrieves data from the persistent data store, i.e. a database, adds the data in cache under that key, and returns the data
 - if there is data in cache under that key it gets and returns the data to the caller.

 ## Asp.Net Core Data Caching Options